edward-tobilko/backend-course-uber_app/README.md

 - **build** – compiles TypeScript into dist/.
 - **start** – runs the compiled JS through Node.

-Used only in production, without nodemon and without debugger.а.
+Used only in production, without nodemon and without debugger.

 ## 🛠 Structure: